The-Lab-LaBella/Wild_Yeast_Summer_2025/Sampling_Day.md

 ## Step 1 - Sample Collecting

 Each person will collect 1 soil/dirt sample and 1 sample from another substrate.
 This second substrate can be anything you choose.
 Good options are insects, flowers, bark, or fruits/berries.
+The sample should be small enough to fit in the tube (approximately the size of a quarter).

 Required Items:
 -	1 sterile bag or tube per collected sample (bring a surplus to be safe)